AmpersandTarski/documentation/installation/quick_start_build_your_first_prototype.md

      ampersand --proto myModel.adl

 This creates a directory `myModel.proto` (in the current directory), that contains the prototype website.
 Obviously, you will need a web server and a database server to run the prototype.
-This is discussed in the chapter [Installing Ampersand](installing_ampersand.md)`.
+This is discussed at [Installing Ampersand](installing_ampersand.md)`.

 Usually, you would have some demands regarding particulars of the generation.
 For example, you may want to generate the website in a specific directory, specify a particular CSS file for this website, etc. For the complete syntax of the Ampersand executable, see the chapter about the [command line tool](commandLineTool/commandlinetool.md)